aubynsamuel/clipsync-windows/README.md

 3. Select target device(s) from the devices list
 4. Click **"Share Clipboard"** to send content to selected devices

-#### Receiving from Android
+#### Receiving

-- When your Android device sends clipboard content, it will automatically appear in your Windows clipboard
+- When the other device sends clipboard content, it will automatically appear in your Windows clipboard
 - A notification will confirm successful receipt

 ## 🔒 Security & Privacy